MoRita did kung fu and other martial arts for over 20 years, until irreparable damage to her left knee stopped her.

 Once upon a time, I was a bada$$.
 I did kung fu and I played with a big stick!
 I was in a magazine!
 I had wicked muscle definition in my arms!
 Those were good times.

-I loved it but I had to quit completely at age 30 when I found out I had Grade 4 osteoarthritis in my left knee and had to have surgery on it.
+I did martial arts for about 20 years: judo, taekwondo, hapkido, karate, and two styles of kung fu.
+I loved it, but I had to quit completely at age 30 when I found out I had Grade 4 osteoarthritis in my left knee that required surgery.
 This was the complete opposite of fun.
 I tried really hard to make it better, but after a year and a half of researching and physical therapy and attempting to get back into sports, I realized it just wasn't gonna happen.

 Because I'd participated in martial arts so carelessly and completely during my adolescent years, I did irreparable damage to my knees.

-Here, I'm hoping I can explain to you how to prevent knee problems in martial arts before they get to you, too.
+Below, I share four tips on how to prevent knee problems in martial arts before they get to you, too.

 Running also works your hamstrings.
 Most runners have weak quads but strong hamstrings.

 I see hyperextension most often in young, flexible, adolescent martial artists.
 They kick and punch with quite a bit of force, and at the apex of the move, you can see the knee or elbow bending backward under the strain of hyperextension.

 This occurs most frequently when kicking without hitting a target.
 When a target is present, the movement naturally stops before hyperextension.